 For hypotension due to hypovolemia, cautious fluid replacement with 0.9% saline is usually possible without left heart overload (excessive rise in left atrial pressure).
 However, sometimes left ventricular function is so compromised that adequate fluid replacement sharply increases pulmonary artery occlusion pressure to levels associated with pulmonary edema (> 25 mm Hg).
 If left atrial pressure is high, hypotension is probably due to left ventricular failure, and if diuretics are ineffective, inotropic therapy or circulatory support may be required.

-Approximately 5 to 10% of patients with acute myocardial infarction have cardiogenic shock.
 In cardiogenic shock, an alpha-agonist or beta-agonist may be temporarily effective.
-Dopamine, a catecholamine with alpha and beta 1 effects, is given at 0.5 to 1 mcg/kg/min, increased until response is satisfactory or dose is about 10 mcg/kg/min.
+Dopamine, a catecholamine with alpha and beta 1 effects, is given IV at 0.5 to 1 mcg/kg/minute, increased until response is satisfactory or the dose is about 10 mcg/kg/minute.
 Higher doses induce vasoconstriction and atrial and ventricular arrhythmias.

-In refractory cases, dobutamine and dopamine may be combined.
-The combination of dobutamine plus a drug with more alpha-adrenergic effects (phenylephrine, norepinephrine ) may be effective without causing excessive arrhythmias.
+In refractory cases of cardiogenic shock, dobutamine and dopamine may be combined.
+The combination of dobutamine plus a drug with more alpha-adrenergic effects (phenylephrine, norepinephrine) may be effective without causing excessive arrhythmias.

 Definitive treatment for postinfarction cardiogenic shock is revascularization by thrombolysis of the clot, angioplasty, or emergency coronary artery bypass grafting.
 Revascularization usually greatly improves ventricular function.
-Percutaneous coronary intervention of coronary artery bypass grafting may be considered for persistent ischemia, refractory ventricular arrhythmia, hemodynamic instability, or shock if coronary anatomy is suitable.
+If coronary anatomy is suitable, percutaneous coronary intervention or coronary artery bypass grafting may be considered for persistent ischemia, refractory ventricular arrhythmia, hemodynamic instability, or shock.

 Right ventricular infarction rarely occurs in isolation; it usually accompanies inferior left ventricular infarction.
 The first sign may be hypotension developing in a previously stable patient.